minoda-lab/universc/README.md

 #### Pulling from remote DockerHub repository

-We provide a docker image for universc version 0.3.
+We provide a docker image for UniverSC version 1.0.2.

 You can import it if you have docker installed.